pcesarperez/Modding-never-changes/Modding never changes.md

 	* `aHUD.esm`
 	* **`iHUD.esm`**
 	* `CASM.esp`
+	* `BetterGamePerformance.esp`
 	* `DarNifiedUIF3.esp`
 5. Launch the game and notice the absence of HUD elements on screen.
 ![Fallout 3 iHUD default](Images/Fallout%203%20iHUD%20default.png)
-6. keep key <kbd>I</kbd> pressed a few moments.
+6. Keep the <kbd>I</kbd> key pressed a few moments.
 The iHUD settings menu will appear.
 ![Fallout 3 iHUD settings](Images/Fallout%203%20iHUD%20settings.png)
 7. There are a lot of customization options in iHUD.
 Tweak around until you feel comfortable with the results ([Gopher's video](https://youtu.be/aqCzCXEydwU?t=18m20s) should help, around 18:20).

+A final step: we are going to create a backup copy of the folder with the menu definitions (`[%STEAM_HOME%\steamapps\common\Fallout 3 goty\Data\Menus]`).

+Why this backup?
+Well, there are a lot of mods which change the user interface, and we are going to use them.
+In these matters, installation order is more important than load order, because each mod _overwrites_ several files to fulfill its own goals, thus losing the modifications created by previous mods.

+The way we are installing mods in this guide is more functional than technical, so the installation order we are following is less than ideal.
+However, we are going to manually keep track of the changes made by each mod to stitch all them together.

 #### <a id="retexturingPipBoy"></a>4.1.4.
 Cleaning up your faithful companion